-This study published October 27 is the first to measure the effects of long term supplementation with Nicotinamide Mono-Nucleotide (NMN) to increase NAD+.
+This study published October 27, 2016 is the first to measure the effects of long term supplementation with NMN to increase NAD+.

-Researchers treated regular chow-fed wild-type mice for 12 months with two different doses of Nicotinamide Mononucleotide (NMN) supplied in their drinking water and compared various markers of health vs those of mice in a control group.
+Researchers treated regular wild-type mice for 12 months with two different doses of Nicotinamide Mononucleotide (NMN) supplied in their drinking water and compared various markers of health vs those of mice in a control group.

-Testing several different measures of physical performance and health of subjects as they aged showed that NMN does indeed prevent physiological decline in mice, noting these changes:
+Testing revealed that NMN does indeed prevent physiological decline in mice, noting these changes:

 - Decreased body weight and fat